matben1611/afterflash/README.md

 </p>

 # afterflash
 Windows PowerShell setup script for quickly applying post-build system tweaks, performance settings, and optional debloat actions on a fresh PC.
+Built out of my personal interest in PC building and optimization, with the goal of saving time and reducing repetitive setup work after each build.

 # Windows Post-Build Setup Script